Preserve your special

 I would make arrangements to have the painting brought to him, and even picked up if you require this extra service (for example if you then needed it shipped somewhere).
 The cost for this will depend on your frame selection (you will need to work this out with the framer), and with the type of service you need from me (i.e., pick-up, delivery, etc.).
 I work with this framer because he delivers a very high-quality product, that is hand-crafted and professionally made.
 This is the framer I use for my own works.

 Maybe you’re looking for a creative way to display your painting that isn’t behind glass, or not in a frame.
 If that’s the case, then I can help you out!
 I offer wood mounting of my watercolour pieces as an additional service.
 This process involves adhering the painting (it is therefore not reversible) to a treated wooden board called a ‘cradled gallery panel’; it is basically a wooden canvas.

-What’s nice about this option is that the watercolour painting can exist on a firm substrate which makes it not less delicate but is also very easy to hang.
+What’s nice about this option is that the watercolour painting can exist on a firm substrate which makes it much less delicate, but is also very easy to hang.
 Watercolour paintings that are wood mounted also need to be varnished (see the ‘varnish’ section above for more info).

 Starting at $150

 Do you want to turn your painting into prints?
 Or maybe you want to have a time-lapse video capturing the ‘making of’ of your painting.
 These are both possible through digitization services.
 Here are some considerations for each: